Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/thrustAccelerationFromFile.rst

   tudatBundle/matlabInterface/Examples/Seamless/thrustAccelerationFromFile.m

-This example is identical to the one described in :ref:`matlabInterface_tutorialsSeamless_thrustAccelerationFromFile`, the only difference being that instead of creating the thrust force by defining its direction and (constant) magnitude, we provide the components of the thrust vector for several epochs using a tabulated file.
-This data is then interpolated and used to compute the thrust.
+This example is identical to the one described in :ref:`matlabInterface_tutorialsSeamless_thrustAlongVelocityVector`, the only difference being that instead of creating the thrust force by defining its direction and (constant) magnitude, we provide the components of the thrust vector for several epochs using a tabulated file.
+This data is then interpolated and used to compute the thrust at each integration step.
 Thus, the set-up process is not repeated here.
 The only difference is the part of the code in which the :class:`Thrust` object is created:

 .. code-block:: matlab